SQream/sqream_docs/troubleshooting/remedying_slow_queries.rst

 		If all workers are up, continue to step 4.

-	**Step 4: Check that all workers are performing well**

-		#.
-Identify if a specific worker is slower than others by running the same query on different workers. (e.g. by connecting directly to the worker or through a service queue)
-		#.
-If a specific worker is slower than others, investigate performance issues on the host using standard monitoring tools (e.g. ``top``).
-		#.
-Restart SQream DB workers on the problematic host.

-		If all workers are performing well, continue to step 5.

-	**Step 5: Check if the workload is balanced across all workers**
+	**Step 5: Check if the session workload is balanced across all workers**

 		#.
 Run the same query several times and check that it appears across multiple workers (use ``SELECT show_server_status()`` to monitor)
 		#.
 If some workers have a heavier workload, check the service queue usage.
 Refer to the :ref:`workload_manager` guide.